 Each calendar quarter, our meditations and chants are chosen with a special focus:

-In Meditation, we will be guided by Archangel Michael to envision perfect Peace, then will flow into a soul-nourishing silent meditation.
+In Meditation, we will be softening into a beautiful and heart expanding Loving Kindness meditation, then will flow into a soul nourishing silent meditation.

-In Chanting, the Gayatri mantra returns!
-We’ll enjoy this classic along with Om Namah Shivayah.
+In Chanting, we will lift our vibrations with chants to Narayana!
+We’ll enjoy chanting to Narayana along with Baba Hanuman, Ram, and Durga.
 For those of you who would like to know the whole chant list, here it is:

-Namah Shivaya, Krishna Das, Pilgrim Heart, track 1
+Baba Hanuman, Krishna Das, Breath of the Heart, track 1

 Studies show that meditation and chanting have positive effects on your emotions, brain and body – calming emotions, increasing the ability to process information and even softening physical pain.
 The National Institute of Health (NIH) tells us that meditation may physically change the brain and body, potentially improving many health problems with lasting effects beyond the time you spend in meditation.